nilanshutwinkle/random-notes/Google Cloud Fundamentals: Core Infrastructure/README.md

 ### Demonstration, lab activity, and quiz

-## Week 1 - Developing, Deploying and Monitoring in the Cloud
+## Developing, Deploying and Monitoring in the Cloud

 ### Development in the Cloud